zylipku/zylipku.github.io/_pages/about.md

 * Welcome to **zylipku.github.io**.
 This is the homepage for Zhuoyuan Li.
 * I am currently a PhD student from School of Mathematical Sciences, Peking University.

+## Research interests

+* applications of deep learning on PDE problems
+* data assimilation and weather forecasting